derekjgriffith/MORTICIA/morticia/doc/installation.rst

   or upgraded, in particular the ``xarray`` package (`pip install --upgrade xarray`).
 - On Windows, it may be necessary to run the command window as Administrator to get the necessary priveledges for package installation and upgrading.

+It is very important to keep the ``MORTICIA`` code the same on all platforms in use.
+Git pull the code and restart the compute engines on the compute nodes if the ``MORTICIA`` codebase is altered.
+Also restart on the host.
+The typical symptom of code that is out of sync when using `ipyparallel` is a PicklingError exception.

 MORTICIA Development
 ====================